 Hot Waxing Skins

-Hot waxing ski touring skins is one of the best things you can do before a ski touring trip – all you need is an old iron, a block of ski base wax and 10 minutes to spare.
-In return – you’ll have skins that glide better all week, don’t ball up with snow, are waterproof and also stick on better – not a bad return for 10 minutes work!
+Hot waxing ski touring skins is one of the best things you can do before before coming on any of our ski touring holidays – all you need is an old iron, a block of ski base wax and 15 minutes to spare.
+In return – you’ll have skins that glide better all week, don’t ball up with snow, are waterproof and also stick on better – not a bad return for 15 minutes work!

 Hot waxing of skins is a trick borrowed from the world of ski mountaineering racing, where the improved glide allows competitors to go much faster.
 For all forms of ski touring however, it is a simple and extremely effective way of preventing water and ice particles penetrating your skins – which in turn improves glide, prevents balling and stops the skins becoming saturated with water in warm conditions (wet skins don’t stick!)